Mark Lane (author): Warren Commission

 In his July 2 testimony, Lane's exchanges with Chief Justice Warren were often heated.
 After Lane reiterated his request to serve as Oswald's counsel, Warren reminded him that the Commission had previously denied his request to act as counsel, explaining that Marina Oswald was her late husband's legal representative and that she was already represented by counsel.
 In addressing the assertion that Markham's description of Tippit's killer did not resemble Oswald, the Commission's lawyers said they had reviewed the telephone transcript in which she was alleged to have made her comments to Lane.
 The Warren Report stated: "A review of the complete transcript has satisfied the Commission that Mrs. Markham strongly reaffirmed her positive identification of Oswald and denied having described the killer as short, stocky and having bushy hair."
 The discrepancy over this matter was a key rationale for Lane to reappear before the Commission in July.
 Chief Justice Warren told Lane that the Commission had "every reason to doubt the truthfulness" of some of his testimony due to his apparent misrepresentation of what Markham told him.
 It was observed that Warren displayed significant contempt for Lane.
 According to biographer Ed Cray, Warren deemed Lane "a publicity seeker who played fast and loose with the subject."
 Warren maintained that the Commission had investigated all leads and left no witness unheard.

 Lane's work on the assassination prompted Bertrand Russell to rally support for the formation of a Who Killed Kennedy Committee in Britain.

+In October 1964 Lane debated Jack Ruby's defense lawyer Melvin Belli at the Manhattan Center.
 In December 1966, Lane debated William F. Buckley Jr. on an episode of the latter's television program Firing Line, in which Buckley defended the Warren Report.
+In the latter half of the 1960s Lane would act as a consultant to the New Orleans District Attorney, Jim Garrison, during his investigation into the assassination.
+He was later interviewed for the 1992 documentary The JFK Assassination: The Jim Garrison Tapes.

 In 1975, Lane restarted the Citizens' Committee of Inquiry with him as its director (it was now called the Citizens Commission of Inquiry).
 The CCI lobbied Congress to reopen the JFK murder probe.
 In September 1976, in legislation Lane helped draft, Congress voted to create a House Select Committee on Assassinations (HSCA).
 Also in 1976, Lane worked with director Lincoln Carle on a 48-minute documentary titled Two Men in Dallas.
 It mainly consists of an interview Lane conducted with Dallas Deputy Sheriff Roger D. Craig, who recalls what he witnessed on the day JFK was killed.